Commercial Pilot Licence (CPL)

 Once you have completed and passed your CPL you will be able to earn money from your flying.
 You will be able to fly for aerial surveys, crop spraying, parachuting and flight instruction (with a valid Flight Instructor Rating).
 Further training will be required after completing a CPL in order to fly for airlines.

 In addition to initial CPL training we also run CPL conversion courses.
-These are for pilots with ICAO CPL qualifications who wish to convert to the EASA CPL.
-In order to qualify for the conversion, the licence holder must have completed and passed the EASA ATPL written examinations.
+These are for pilots with ICAO CPL qualifications who wish to convert to the UK CPL.
+In order to qualify for the conversion, the licence holder must have completed and passed the UK ATPL written examinations.

 Pilot's must meet the following requirements before CPL Flight Training can commence.
 They must: